alexboehne/alexboehne/README.md

 - 🌱 I’m currently learning cybersecurity at SEMO
 - 📫 How to reach me: alex.boehne04@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: My first language was TI-Basic
+- ⚡ Fun fact: My first language was TI-Basic in 7th grade

 <!---
 alexboehne/alexboehne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.